 I miss playing backgammon and not always winning.
 I miss the challenge of a good conversation that isn’t just an argument but a discussion about world events, or the events of the day or whatever it is that can be talked about.
 In my singleton life, I talk to the cats; they don’t have a lot to say about current events or even historical events.
 It’s not the same.
 They certainly try to give me a good run for my money with the backgammon board, but usually it’s because they’re batting about the pieces when I’m trying to lay them out to play when I have a worthy opponent.

 I dated briefly this year.
 Two men.
 Actually they were very similar, which is probably why neither of them worked out.
 Or more likely it was because I let my health issues dictate how things were going to go and I decided they weren’t going anywhere.
 The connection of hand holding and kissing just isn’t there for me anymore.
-Now I’m too busy thinking about if I need to use the toilet or when I will need to use the toilet and I’m desperately afraid that all of the things I miss about having someone in my life will never happen.
+Now I’m too busy and I’m desperately afraid that all of the things I miss about having someone in my life will never happen.
 That does make me sad, very sad.

 I cope.
 I keep myself busy and tell myself and everybody else that being alone now is far better than being with someone else.
 That I don’t need to be doing someone else’s laundry, or picking up after them, listening to them drone on about their day and their problems.
 But it’s a lie.
 I want to listen to someone talk to me about everything.
 I want to share their problems, fix their problems, listen to their problems.
 I want to fold their pants, iron their shirts and more than anything I want them to be proud that they are standing next to me, holding my hand and thinking that I’m the one and only person in the room when we might be in a room with a hundred other people that they just don’t see because they only see me.